wix-incubator/pro-gallery/README.md

 const layout = new Layouter(layoutParams);
 ```
 Using the layout object to render html can be done in several ways.
-See samples section.
+See [demos](/demos).

 # Layout Params: